2003 and 2004

 deal for me.
 It seemed to be a big deal for everybody else."[2]

-At this time Martin had been living in Santa Barbara, California,
+At the time, Martin had been living in Santa Barbara, California, for a while -

-for a while - with wife Suzanne (the marriage broke shortly after),
+with his wife Suzanne (the marriage broke down shortly after), their two daughters

 "Well, I think I lead two totally separate lives.
 There are times when I